Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 “Investigating the mechanistic link between diabetes and Alzheimer’s disease: the effects of the hyperglycemia on neuronal activity and Amyloid beta levels within the brain’s interstitial fluid”

-Matthew MacEwan, grad student in the labs of Dan Moran and Wilson Ray
+Matthew MacEwan, graduate student in the labs of Dan Moran and Wilson Ray

 “Neuroregenerative electrodes enable functional electrical stimulation of peripheral motor axons and distal musculature”

-Sarah Kaufman and David Sanders, grad students in the lab of Marc Diamond
+Sarah Kaufman and David Sanders, graduate students in the lab of Marc Diamond

 “Distinct tau prion strains propagate in cells and mice and define different tauopathies”